-Documentation: Budget statement or other documentation from a social service official showing receipt of public assistance other than food stamps, unemployment insurance, or Social Security benefits.**Housing Assistance/Budget Letter must be in students name
+Documentation: Budget statement or other documentation from a social service official showing receipt of public assistance other than food stamps or unemployment insurance.
+NOTE: Housing Assistance/Budget Letter must be in student’s name.

 Condition: There has been an involuntary dissolution of your family resulting in relinquishment of your parents’ responsibility and control.

 Documentation: A sworn and signed statement from a person other than yourself or your parents (such as a member of the clergy, a social worker, a legal aid representative, or an official at the facility or institution which has accepted responsibility for your control or care) relating to your family circumstances.
 The statement must include the specific reasons for relinquishment of parental responsibility and control (such as abandonment by the parents, mental and/or physical abuse by the parents, or parents being neither citizens nor residents of the United States), your relationship to the person making the statement, and how that person has direct knowledge of your family circumstances.

 Documentation: Copies of death certificates for both parents.

 Condition: Both parents have been certified as having a total and permanent disability, or have been declared incompetent by judicial action.